BlockFi Review: Is BlockFi Safe, Legit, and Worth Your Time?

 - Heavily utilize stablecoins to provide traditional banking products on blockchain rails

 Final Thoughts: Is BlockFi Legit?
-Is BlockFi Worth It?

 Whether or not BlockFi is worth it comes down to your risk profile and what you’re doing with your cryptocurrency.
+The BlockFi interest rates are quite competitive for the industry, and for some digital assets, industry leading.

-However, it’s worth remembering that any time your cryptocurrency leaves your hard wallets, it’s exposed to a higher degree of risk.
+However, it’s worth remembering that any time your cryptocurrency leaves your hardware wallets, it’s exposed to a higher degree of risk.
 If BlockFi or Gemini were to experience some (highly unlikely) catastrophic hack, your cryptocurrency would be at risk.

 Our BlockFi review comes back positive.
 After speaking with team representatives, and with their support team on the client-side, we look forward to seeing BlockFi establish itself further in the space.
 Projects such as BlockFi simply existing provide cryptocurrency investors a much-needed diversification of revenue streams, something that die-hard HODLers have missed through the past few years.

-Exclusive!
-Receive A $25 USDC Bonus When You Click And Fund A New BlockFi Account With At Least $500.
+BlockFi Referral Code: Receive A $25 USDC Bonus When You Click And Fund A New BlockFi Account With At Least $500.
 Terms Apply.

 ABOUT THE AUTHOR